 A Course that Gets to the “Sole” of the Sneaker Business

-The legal side of the industry such as litigation and case law, administrative proceedings and other disputes related to sneakers in the areas of copyright, trademark, patent, and trade secrets is also a part.
+The legal side of the industry such as litigation and case law, administrative proceedings and other disputes related to sneakers in the areas of copyright, trademark, patent, and trade secrets were also a part.

 Levy is excited to have Anand and Goldstein as the ideal faculty, “Their approach to this industry, filled with complex legal and business issues, mirrors our Program’s approach to staying relevant with trends and providing the students with skills-based learning opportunities to hone their transactional lawyering skills that are so essential for the industry.”

-Looking forward to teaching the course, Anand adds, “The sneaker industry shows no signs of slowing and we're extremely excited to collaborate with University of Miami's LLM program on the first full-length Sneaker Law course ever.”
+Reflecting on teaching the course, Anand adds, “The sneaker industry shows no signs of slowing and we're extremely excited to collaborate with University of Miami's LLM program on the first full-length Sneaker Law course ever.”